top of page

 Stephen Wigmore

-Regius Professor of Clinical Surgery, University of Edinburgh
+Regius Professor of Clinical Surgery,

 Professor Wigmore has a longstanding interest in cancer cachexia and therapeutic interventions to ameliorate the effects of cancer on host physiology.